kxser/Crack-PPOE-Passwords/readme.md

 #### Step 4

 Run the virtual image and turn on the modem after.
 The credentials should be auto-sent by your modem on boot and you should easily be able to see the username and password.
-It will say that it's incorrect, that's not important.
+It will say that the login is incorrect, that's not important.